 An MRI machine encompasses a flat table that can slide in and out of the machine.
 The rounded, wheel-like part is where the magnets and radio waves emit from to produce images of your breast.

+Before your scan, you will change into a hospital gown and remove all jewelry and body piercings.
 If you’re using a contrast dye, an IV will be inserted into your arm so that the dye can be injected into your bloodstream.

 In the MRI room, you will lay on your stomach on a padded table.
 There will be depressions in the table where your breasts will rest.
 The technician will then slide you into the machine.

 Medically Reviewed by: Steven Kim, MD